olavvatne/Foodie/README.md

 Foodie
 ======

 A social network for food enthusiasts, who want to to share dining experiences.
+For the course, IT2805- Web Technologies